- Mathematics and Physics

 Jimmy Mopecha's research interests include applications of mathematics in the life, physical and social sciences.
 He has taught mathematics at South Mountain High School in Phoenix, Ariz., Purdue University, Arizona State University, Grand Canyon University, Central Arizona College, South University Online, and the University of Buea in Buea, Cameroon.

-He is married to his wife Gladis, and has three children: Taboh, Junior, and Bei.
+He and his wife Gladis have three children: Taboh, Junior, and Bei.
 During his spare time he loves listening to music or news, biking, and playing soccer, chess, cards, or monopoly with his children.

 Conferences and Presentations